Welcome to the A+ Scholarship Program.

 Early Leavers and A+

 Mid-year HS graduates a/k/a Early Leavers are required to complete all steps for receiving A+ program funding.
 The Missouri Department of Education A+ policy requires a student who is an early leaver to provide the college with a transcript which includes their graduation date.
-That date must be prior to the term in which the first A+ eligibility begins.
+That date must be prior to the semester in which the first A+ eligibility begins.
 Official means the transcript has a graduation date.